foo123/jquery-ui-widgets/README.md

 Most widgets are generic and themable by default (by including the relevant jquery-ui theme) others might need a little tweeking in the respective css.

-This is work in progress, although most widgets are already used in projects, still some additional options or edits / styles are possible.
+This is **work in progress**, although most widgets are already used in projects, still some additional options or edits / styles are possible.